Orange County Convention Center: History

 The Orange County Convention and Civic Center (OCCCC) was born out of a 1977 law passed by Florida's State Legislature.
 The law permit counties to collect a "Tourist Development Tax" on top of regular sales tax on hotel room stays, with the approval of the county's voters, for state-approved purposes.
 In a special election in April 1978, the voters of Orange County approved a 2% Tourist Development Tax (the limit set by the state) to build a convention and civic center.
 That August, the Orange County Board of County Commissioners (BCC) approved a location for the OCCCC in Orlando Central Park, on International Drive, and drew up plans for a 325000 sqft gross area facility.
 The following year, BCC and Orlando Central Park agreed to give OCP one cent per taxed dollar of the Tourist Development Tax (TDT) each year for 30 years; in return, OCP would donate land for the initial facility, give the county an option to buy another 45 acre for future expansion, and commit adjacent lands for hotel and tourist development.

 Phase I was completed on February 25, 1983, at a cost of $54 million.
 The Boston Pops Orchestra played at the grand opening on February 26, 1983, and 14,000 people attended the open house on February 27, 1983.
+This initial building is now Hall D of the present building and its lobby.

 In June 1984, the BCC exercised its 45 acre option for $2 million and began planning Phase II.
 The TDT was raised to 3% by a state law in 1986, and groundbreaking occurred in February 1987 on Phase II.
 It was completed in January 1989, adding 150000 sqft of exhibition space to increase it to 344790 sqft of total exhibition space, and adding 100000 sqft of meeting and support space.
+This phase makes up Halls E-F of the current building and adjacent meeting space.

 That same month, an additional 1% was permitted for the TDT, increasing it to 4%.
 The BCC approved an additional three phases to the OCCCC (Phases IIA, III and IV), and improvements to the Citrus Bowl, its first non-Convention Center TDT project.

 Phase IIA, completed in December 1990, added 100000 sqft more support space, used largely for office space and registration.
 The next month, planning for Phase III was begun.
 By December 1992, "Civic" was dropped from the name, and the facility became the Orange County Convention Center.
+Phase III added Halls B and C of the current building as well as the Valencia Ballroom and Chapin Theater.